h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 *Things to note:*

 1. **Interpretability** -  The higher the interpretability, the simpler the features that Driverless AI will generate.
 If the interpretability is high enough, then Driverless AI will generate a monotonically constrained model.
 In other words, it will make the model more transparent and interpretable.
 In particular, it will make our metrics that we will generate easy to understand while eliminating perhaps features that will be a lot of work to understand from a perspective of interpretability.
-A monotonically constrained model can be enabled when **Interpretability >= 7.** This idea will further be explored in the following tasks.
+A monotonically constrained model can be enabled when **Interpretability >= 7.**
 2. **Variable Importance** - Here, we can see a variety of automatically generated engineered features.
 Features that we will use to understand our model and its decision-making process.

 While we wait for the experiment to finish, let's explore some crucial concepts that will help us achieve **interpretability** in our model.